Karl Malone and the deadliest elbows in NBA history

 Some say Deke.
 Some say Shaq.
 Many will say Metta but I say Karl Malone had the deadliest elbows in NBA history.
 The Mailman has delivered (but not on Sundays) more than his share of deadly bows to the faces of NBA players — including greats like David Robinson, Hakeem Olajuwon, Michael Jordan and Isiah Thomas (who needed 40 stitches) — during his fabulous 18-year career.

 Those elbows turn a year older today and unlike most retired NBA players, Karl Malone still looks great and is currently 256 pounds, which is what the two-time NBA MVP weighed when he was busy putting up enough points to finish second in NBA history.

 In honor of the Mailman and his elbows, here’s his greatest hits and arguably his greatest game.

 61 points (21-26 shooting) in 33 minutes

-On January 27th of 1990, the Mailman delivered a career-high of 61 points against the Bucks and the Bucks can blame basketball fans for it.
-Malone was snubbed by fans who voted AC Green to the starting lineup for the 1990 All-Star game and the league’s 2nd best scorer was so bitter about the snub, he said he was going to boycott the game.
+On January 27th of 1990, the Mailman delivered a career-high of 61 points against the Bucks.
+And Milwaukee fans can blame general basketball fans for it.
+Malone was snubbed by fans who voted AC Green to the starting lineup for the 1990 All-Star game and the league’s second best scorer was so bitter about the snub, he said he was going to boycott the game.

 “I can go to Miami, or I can go fishing in Louisiana.
 Right now, fishing in Louisiana sounds pretty good to me,” Malone said when asked about the game.